AdoptOpenJDK/TSC/CONTRIBUTING.md

 If you'd like to get involved in the TSC or contact them then the best way is to:

  1. Sign up to the [AdoptOpenJDK Slack](https://adoptopenjdk.net/slack.html)
- 1. Drop a message in the _getopenjdk_ channel
+ 1. Drop a message in the _general_ channel

 # How to Contribute to the TSC Knowledge Base